IvannaMo/pavuk-java/README.md

 ## Features

-- **User Authentication**: Secure login and registration with JWT.
+- **User Security**: Secure login and registration with JWT.
-- **Browse Tailors**: View available tailors and choose whoever you like!
-- **Order Management**: Customers can book services, and tailors can manage their orders.
+- **Personal Account**: Users can view their personal information, edit it and track their orders.
-- **Responsive Design**: Optimized for desktop and mobile users.
+- **Ordering**: Customers can choose from the available clothing templates, edit the template to their liking and place an order for an experienced tailor to pick up.
-- **Admin rights**: As an admin, you have tools to manage users and clothing items such as creating, updating and deleting them.
+- **Admin Rights**: As an admin, you have rights to view all users, orders and clothing items.
-- **Newsletter**: Subscribe to our newsletter to get fresh news about the updates and sales.

 ## Javadoc